rafayethossain/rafayethossain.github.io/_posts/2018-08-05-Introduction-to-Software-Testing.md

 ### Common Testing Myths Debunked

+Despite its critical role, software testing is often misunderstood.
+Let's debunk some common myths that can hinder effective quality assurance:

 **Myth 1: "Testing is the sole responsibility of the QA team."**
 **Reality:** Quality is a team effort.
 Developers are responsible for unit tests, and the whole team should have a quality mindset.